yiendos/my-sites-ide/README.md

 ## my-sites-ide

-`my-sites-ide` is designed to be an easy way to spin up new development environments; via way of a global composer dependency:
+`my-sites-ide` is designed to be an easy way to spin up new development environments on the fly:

-`composer require yiendos/my-sites-ide`;
+`composer require global yiendos/my-sites-ide`;

-once installed globally, you create as many new `my-sites-ide` hosted sites as you wish.
+once installed globally, you create as many new `my-sites-ide` hosted pods as you wish.

-`mysites setup`

 ### Prerequisites